 - Designate a work area that is clean and well-lit.
-The work area must not allow access by children or pets to prevent distraction and injury. - 2.
-Route the power cord along a safe route to reach the work area without creating a tripping hazard or exposing the power cord to possible damage.
-The power cord must reach the work area with enough extra length to allow free movement while working. - Secure loose workpieces using a vise or clamps (not included) to prevent movement while working. - Polishing Instructions
+The work area must not allow access by children or pets to prevent distraction and injury. - Route the power cord along a safe route to reach the work area without creating a tripping hazard or exposing the power cord to possible damage.
+The power cord must reach the work area with enough extra length to allow free movement while working. - 3.
+Secure loose workpieces using a vise or clamps (not included) to prevent movement while working. - 4.
+There must not be hazardous objects, such as utility lines or foreign objects, nearby that will present a hazard while working.

+Polishing